CSC-480-F2023/group-project-rpg-dev-squad/Analysis Requirements.md

 Given I have my character selected
 When I click on a stat
-Then I can customise the characters attributes and interact better with the environment.
+Then I can customise the characters attributes and interact better with the environment.\
+Contraint: Player can only change 1 stat per level up

 **<ins>Persona</ins>:** Molly Sator Day\
 As a storyboard artist